hanneskod/readme-tester/docs/global_attributes.md

 # Global attributes

 Global attributes are attributes that apply to all examples in a file.
-Specify global attributes by putting an html comment block containg attributes on the first line.
+Specify global attributes by putting an HTML comment block containg attributes on the first line of the file.

 This file starts with